 Health Impacts of Contamination

-It is well established that frequent or large exposures to toxic VOCs in drinking water are linked to several serious health conditions, including cancer, neurological damage, and other illnesses.
+It is well known and without question that exposure to the toxic chemicals in the water at Camp Lejeune is linked to numerous serious health conditions, including cancer, neurological conditions, and other illnesses.

 - Adult leukemia